adusca/adusca.github.io/_posts/2013-01-01-Adding_digits.md

 ### Conclusion

-This experience taught me that the smarter looking code is not always better.
+This experience taught me that the smarter-looking code is not always better.
 Right after I wrote first_way I thought it was a stupid solution.
 Then I came up with second_way and I got ashamed of myself for having written first_way.
 Reflecting on why one solution was so much better than the other led me here.

 The next time I need to sum the digits of an integer[^6] I will use the first way and be proud of it.